-December – March is the cooler months with temperature going below 10 degrees.
+December – March is the cooler months with temperatures going below 10 degrees.
 Most international tourists visit here around this season.
 Indian visitors not afraid of a little chill may enjoy Pelling during the winter months.
 The best part of this time is post monsoon visibility remains excellent and since it is not a very high season, you can enjoy travel without having to hustle with other tourists.

-2. If you have a shortage of time and do not want to travel much for Sightseeing, you may take our second half day tour option that covers destinations close to town.
+2. If you have a shortage of time and do not want to travel much for Sightseeing, you may take our second half-day tour option that covers destinations close to town.
 This tour covers Pemayangtse Monastery, Rabadantse ruins, Tikjuk viewpoint and Helipad ground.

 Full Day Pelling Sightseeing

 Full-day Sightseeing is basically a combination of half-day Sightseeing tours.
 Here you have the following choices.

 1. Most tourists choose the Khechepalri lake tour in the first half and local sightseeing around Pelling in the second half.

 2. You may visit Khechepalri lake in the morning and then continue your tour further towards Yuksom (on the same route).
 In addition to the half-day Khechepalri tour, you will also visit Phamrong falls, Singing stone, Kathok lake and Dubdi monastery (2 km hike) this tour.

 3. Some tourists also combine the half-day tour no 1 with 3 as given above.

 What we suggest – If this is your first visit to Pelling we would suggest that you stick to the most common sightseeing tours.
 Option 1 of half-day and full-day tours are most common and highly recommended.